tlwilliams895/gis-devops/src/walkthroughs/postgress/index.rst

 * ``SELECT * FROM baseball.players, baseball.teams WHERE baseball.players.team_id=baseball.teams.id;`` -- view player info first
 * ``SELECT * FROM baseball.players, baseball.teams WHERE baseball.players.team_id=baseball.teams.id AND baseball.players.team_id=1;`` -- only select players on the St. Louis Cardinals

-Albert Pujols signed with the Los Angeles Angels after playing for the St. Louis Cardinals, so we need to change his team_id.
+Albert Pujols signed with the Los Angeles Angels after playing for the St. Louis Cardinals, so we need to change his ``team_id``.

 * ``INSERT INTO baseball.teams(name, league, division) VALUES ('Los Angeles Angels', 'American', 'West');``
 * ``SELECT id from baseball.teams WHERE name='Los Angeles Angels';``
 * ``SELECT id from baseball.players WHERE first_name='Albert' AND last_name='Pujols';``
 * ``UPDATE baseball.players SET team_id=7 WHERE id=1;``

-Now when we select all the players on the Cardinals roster we don't see Albert Pujols, because his team_id changed.
+Now when we select all the players on the Cardinals roster we don't see Albert Pujols, because his ``team_id`` changed.

 * ``SELECT * FROM baseball.players, baseball.teams WHERE baseball.players.team_id=baseball.teams.id AND baseball.players.team_id=1;``